StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SELECT.md

 Cross join can produce a lot of results, so cross join should be used with caution.

 Even if you need to use cross join, you need to use filter conditions and ensure that fewer results are returned.
-For example:
+Example:

 ```sql
 SELECT * FROM t1, t2;